jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b.
 400
     c.
 600
     d.
 007
-3)	What is the numeric value of a file with the permission rwx-r-xr-x?
+3)	What is the numeric value of a file with the permission rwxr-xr-x?
     a.
 711
     b.
 755
     c.
 644